|Course Length:||1 Year Part-Time|

-Tuition fees for studying on this PGCert are £2,040 for the entire programme for UK and EU students enrolling in academic years 2019/20 or 2020/21.
+Tuition fees for studying on this PGCert are £2,040 for the entire programme for UK and EU students enrolling in academic year 2020/21.

 For comprehensive information about the financial support available to eligible UK and EU students joining postgraduate courses at Edge Hill University, together with details of how to apply for potential funding, please view our Money Matters guide for your intended academic year of entry.

 There is an online application process for this programme.

 Applications for September 2020 entry will open soon.